Survivorship: During and After Treatment

 Reasonable accommodations at work

-Employers are not required to lower standards to accommodate an employee, nor must they provide personal-use items like glasses or hearing aids.
-But an employer must accommodate a qualified applicant or employee with a disability unless the employer can show it would be an undue hardship to do so.
-Examples of reasonable accommodations for cancer patients might include, but are not limited to:
+Employers aren’t required to lower job standards or provide personal-use items like glasses or hearing aids.
+But they must make reasonable accommodation for qualified employees or applicants with a disability, unless doing so would be a hardship.
+Examples of such accommodations for cancer patients might include:

 • Providing or modifying equipment or devices